QuentinRa/blog.quentinra.dev/tools-and-frameworks/projects/modeling/uml/diagrams/activity/index.md

 #### Synchronization bar

 The synchronization bar is used when we want to do parallelism.
-The first indicates that the states below are executed in parallel (`fork`) and the second one indicates that we wait for all forks to terminate (`join`).
+The first indicates that the states below are executed in parallel (`fork`) and the second indicates that we wait for all forks to terminate (`join`).

 ![Fork](_uml/fork.svg)
 </div></div>